anuszka/interpolation2dcpp/README.md

 3. I rescaled the interpolation point positions according to the grid limits (which are here `data_grid_x[1]` and `data_grid_y[1]`).

 4. I changed the number of data points to interpolate.
-Here, `N=5`, so the total numner of interpolated points is N*N=25.
+Here, `N=5`, so the total number of interpolated points is N*N=25.

 The output are x, y, z coordinates of the interpolated points.